 So we as parents cannot pass the buck.
 If we truly want to pass down the faith, we should pray deeply about that goal, and then consciously commit to take whatever steps are necessary.
 A few ideas include:

-- Take the time to review the catechesis they are getting.
+Take the time to review the catechesis they are getting.
 If you feel your children need more depth, work with them at home or work to improve their formal, religious education.
-You might take a look at CATHOLICISM: The Pilgrimage Journal, which is designed as an intergenerational formation tool that parents and teens or pre-teens can experience together.

 There is one idea in Bengston’s book that bears mentioning here for parishes.
 Based on his study and successive interviews with religious leaders, Bengston suggests that faith communities should offer more programs that focus on strengthening families across generations.
 Start moving beyond segregated programs for different age groups to offer truly intergenerational programs where parents and their children come together in the same place (in addition to Mass) to experience the Faith together.

 Bengston cites the Mormon “Family Home Evening” as one of the main reasons the Church of the Latter Day Saints had the highest level of faith transmission in his study.
-One night a week – usually Monday – is set aside for family interaction that includes prayer, games, scripture and conversation.
+One night a week—usually Monday—is set aside for family interaction that includes prayer, games, scripture and conversation.
 The LDS leadership provides free, online resources for these evenings and avoids scheduling other church activities on Monday nights.
-CATHOLICISM: The Pilgrimage Journal is a tool that could be used in this way at home or at parishes.

 Yes, the culture and the Church have their faults and limitations, but parents need to realize that they are the most important religious “transmitters.”
 So take heart and remember Blessed Mother Teresa’s advice: “God doesn’t require us to succeed, he only requires that we try.”
 Or as my husband’s grandmother said when we had our first child, “You do your best and then you wait 20 years.”